 - Jammed paper

 - Printer-caused defects (At the discretion of the Learning Commons)

 *Editing and formatting mistakes are not reimbursable.
-Learning Commons staff do not have the ability to refund My Tri-C Card payments; refunds can only be credited back to the print quota account.
+Learning Commons staff do not have the ability to refund Stomp Card payments; refunds can only be credited back to the print quota account.

 No. All user accounts are reset each semester, and the print quota starts back at 250 pages.
-The reset does not affect an individual’s My Tri-C Card balance.
+The reset does not affect an individual’s Stomp Card balance.

-Can I only use money deposited for prints at the print release stations?
+14. Can I only use money deposited for prints at the print release areas?

-Any funds available on an individual’s My Tri-C Card can be used anywhere that the My Tri-C Card is accepted on campus.
+Any funds available on an individual’s Stomp Card can be used anywhere that the Stomp Card is accepted on campus.
 The card is accepted at the following locations: